OperationSpark/high-school-prep/programming-chops.md

 # Programming Chops

 If you want write cool apps and games, you've got to learn to write some code!
+In this section, we're going to get your coding chops up to speed by learning some JavaScript.
+We'll also build some web projects.